-Childhood chronic malnutrition (stunting): causes, diagnosis and prevention
+Chronic malnutrition in children (stunting): causes and prevention

 Chronic malnutrition is one of the two existing types of undernutrition, along with acute malnutrition.
 It manifests in children under five years of age as stunting and is associated with greater vulnerability to infectious diseases and delayed physical, motor, and cognitive development.
 In the long term, this delay also results in learning difficulties, poorer school performance, and reduced work capacity.